Schneider Electric Logo

 Schneider SA Logo 1972

-In 1969, Baron Empain bought Schneider & Cie and merged it with his industrial group Empain.
-The newly formed company was named Empain-Schneider and had an emblem consisting of the letters “E” and “S” with a custom design.
+In 1969, Baron Empain acquired Schneider & Cie and merged it into his industrial group, Empain.
+The newly formed company was named Empain-Schneider and had an emblem featuring the letters “E” and “S” in a custom design.
 The monogram looked like an exquisite round pattern in black.

 1981 – 1999